kryptine/abc-interpreter/doc/tools.md

 ### bclink

 Links bytecode files together.
-Since there is no `start` field in the bytecode, execution always starts at address 0.
-Thus, the first OBC file should be that of the main module.
+The first OBC file is supposed to be that of the main module.

 Usage: `bclink OBC [OBC ...] -o BC`

 ### interpret

 Interprets bytecode.
-There is no `.start` directive; execution starts at address 0.

 Usage: `interpret BC`